25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

 According to Heather Champ, former community manager at Flickr, you should not allow search engines to index your "Contact Us" or "Complaints" page if you value your sanity.
-This is an HTML-centric way of achieving that.
+This is an HTML-centric way of achieving that

 ```html
 <meta name="robots" content="noindex" />
 ```

-**_WARNING:_** DO NOT INCLUDE ON PAGES THAT SHOULD APPEAR IN SEARCH ENGINES.
+**_WARNING:_** DO NOT INCLUDE ON PAGES THAT SHOULD APPEAR IN SEARCH ENGINES

 ### Firefox and IE Search Plugins